-Throughout the history of the Property, various minimum grade cutoffs have been applied to define uranium intercepts for resource estimation.
-Historical activities targeted resources for conventional mining techniques and generally used a 0.030 percent or 0.025 percent grade cutoff.
+Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 4, 2024 percent or 0.025 percent grade cutoff.
 Earlier URE resource estimates also used a 0.030 percent cutoff.
-However, resource estimates beginning with the NI 43-101 compliant March 2011 Lost Creek Property PEA (TREC, 2011) have employed uranium intercepts reported at the 0.020 percent grade cutoff, recognizing that ISR mining is much less sensitive to grade than conventional mining.
+However, resource estimates beginning with the March 2011 Lost Creek Property PEA (TREC, 2011) pursuant to NI 43-101 have employed uranium intercepts reported at the 0.020 percent grade cutoff, recognizing that ISR mining is much less sensitive to grade than conventional mining.
 The cutoffs used in this Report are typical of ISR industry practice and represent appropriate values relative to current ISR operations.
 Experience at other ISR operations has demonstrated that grades below 0.020 percent can technologically be successfully leached and recovered, given supporting economics.
 Due to the nature of roll front deposits and production well designs, the incremental cost of addressing low grades is minimal (given the presence of higher grades).

-More than eight years of ISR production at the Lost Creek Project has provided URE a unique insight into the uranium roll front deposits of the Property.
+More than ten years of ISR production operations at the Lost Creek Project has provided URE a unique insight into the uranium roll front deposits of the Property.
 Uranium recovery in MU1 has been noteworthy.
-As described in the June 2015 Technical Report for the Property prepared pursuant to NI 43-101, in order to reconcile higher-than-expected uranium recoveries from production operations in MU1, the GT cutoff for uranium intercepts used in resource estimation was lowered from 0.30 to 0.20.
+As described in the June 2015 Technical Report for the Property prepared pursuant to NI 43-101, and reiterated in the 2022 Lost Creek TRS, in order to reconcile higher-than-expected uranium recoveries from production operations in MU1, the GT cutoff for uranium intercepts used in resource estimation was lowered from 0.30 to 0.20.
 Mining fluids have obviously been contacting and taking into solution some of this lower GT material and lowering the cutoff grade to 0.20 GT better represents the in-situ uranium resources.